DroneEngage/DroneEngage_ScriptWiki/rpi_image_scripts/bookworm/c_helpers/README.md

 - `"accessCode"\s*:\s*"..."`
 - `"auth_ip"\s*:\s*"..."` (only when `server` is non-empty)

+Each field is only updated if its corresponding parameter is non-empty, allowing selective updates.

 This means it works on JSON and JSON-like text where these keys appear with string values.
 Whitespace around `:` is optional.

 ## Behavior and safety features